 This web page shows only a small excerpt of our Coouville research.
-Another 190 words (14 lines of text) covering the years 1638, 1722, 1688 and 1722 are included under the topic Early Coouville History in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) covering the years 1638, 1722, 1688, 1722, 1638, 1654, 1658, 1661, 1614, 1589, 1584, 1588, 1601, 1595 and 1596 are included under the topic Early Coouville History in all our PDF Extended History products and printed products wherever possible.

 Coouville Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Coouville are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Coouville include Covell, Covel and others.

 Early Notables of the Coouville family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Coouville Notables in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) are included under the topic Early Coouville Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Coouville family

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
-Some of the first immigrants to cross the Atlantic and come to North America carried the name Coouville, or a variant listed above: Ezra Covell who settled in Boston Massachusetts in 1635 with his brother Joseph; Nicholas Covell settled in Virginia in 1648; Cesara Covell settled in New England
+Some of the first immigrants to cross the Atlantic and come to North America carried the name Coouville, or a variant listed above: Ezra Covell who settled in Boston Massachusetts in 1635 with his brother Joseph; Nicholas Covell settled in Virginia in 1648; Cesara Covell settled in New England in 1635.